Membership on the Citizens’ Housing Commission:

-Two City Council members will be appointed as liaisons to the Commission, serving in a non-voting, advisory capacity.
+Up to two City Council members may be appointed as liaisons to the Commission, serving in a non-voting, advisory capacity.

 How and when must Commissioner applications be submitted?

 Applications may be completed and submitted online.
 Another way to apply is to fill out a printed application form and either email it to email@example.com or send it by postal mail or hand delivery to: Administrative Assistant/Development Services Department/City Hall/ 121 Fifth Ave.
 N./Edmonds WA 98020.
-Although applications may be submitted anytime, applications that have been submitted by May 30th, 2019 will be considered first.
-Due to some delays in postal delivery, first consideration of applications changed from May 15, 2019 to May 30, 2019.
+Applications may be submitted anytime.
+Due to some delays in postal delivery and other schedule concerns, first consideration of applications will now begin on June 21, 2019.
+Meanwhile, interested residents are encouraged to apply soon!
 When all members have been appointed, no new applications will be considered unless a membership vacancy arises.

 How long will the Citizens’ Housing Commission be in place?

-Appointments to the Housing Commission are anticipated by late May or early June.
+Appointments to the Housing Commission are anticipated by late June.
 The Commission “sunsets” (ends) on January 1, 2021.